 We used an HIV-based lentiviral system to produce viral particles pseudotyped with Spike.
-As shown in Figure 1A, his system requires co-transfecting cells with a lentiviral backbone encoding the reporter protein(s), a plasmid expessing Spike, and plasmids encoding the other HIV proteins necessary for virion formation (Tat, Gag-Pol, and Rev).
-We used two different lentiviral backbones: one that uses a CMV promoter to drive expression of just ZsGreen, and another that uses a CMV promoter to drive exprssion of luciferase followed by an internal ribosome entry site (IRES) and ZsGreen (hereafter referred to as the ZsGreen and Luciferase-IRES-ZsGreen backbones).
+As shown in Figure 1A, this system requires co-transfecting cells with a lentiviral backbone encoding the reporter protein(s), a plasmid expessing Spike, and plasmids encoding the other HIV proteins necessary for virion formation (Tat, Gag-Pol, and Rev).
+We used two different lentiviral backbones: one that uses a CMV promoter to drive expression of just ZsGreen, and another that uses a CMV promoter to drive expression of luciferase followed by an internal ribosome entry site (IRES) and ZsGreen (hereafter referred to as the ZsGreen and Luciferase-IRES-ZsGreen backbones).